 - Providing opportunities for students to bond with one another through shared activities

-- Enhancing the cohort experience amongst SAF students.
+- Enhancing the cohort experience amongst School of Agriculture and Food (SAF) and Doctor of Veterinary Medicine (DVM) students.

 Priority will be given to: